pingcap/docs/develop/dev-guide-playground-gitpod.md

 ## Summary

-Gitpod provides a complete, automated, pre-configured cloud-native development environment.
-You can develop, run, and test code directly in the browser without any local configuration,.
+Gitpod provides a complete, automated, and pre-configured cloud-native development environment.
+You can develop, run, and test code directly in the browser without any local configurations.

 ![playground gitpod summary](/media/develop/playground-gitpod-summary.png)